 - Salt and black pepper

-Tips for making this grape jelly meatballs recipe
+Tips for making this grape jelly meatball recipe

 - For the best texture, do not overmix the meat.
 The easiest way to do this is to form the balls with your hands (see why kids love it so much).